edimaudo/hackathon_coding_challenges/Impact_circle/greener_future/information.md

 - “What content would trend in r/Environment?”

-Questions to solve for

-EDA
+## Design
+About section

+1) Overall dashboard section
+- Have drop-down or buttons for weekday/weekend, Day of week , monthly trend
+- Info boxes with key information
+- top tweet boxes (by retweets, favortie count, by keywords)

+2) Tweet Insights (EDA) + topic modeling
+(dropdown by keyword) + date timeline
+- tables with top 10 people to follow by retweets and follow count
+- table showing top 10 tweets by topic
+- trend across time*
+Questions that will be answered
-- Are the certain influencer or organizations on twitter that greener future should be working with
+- Are the certain accounts on twitter that greener future should be working with
 - “Can I create new insights on a daily, weekly, or monthly cadence?”

-Sentiment analysis
+3) Enviromental sentiment section (Sentiment analysis)
+- Top 10 tweets and their sentiment
+- accounts and their sentiment
+- trend across time
+Questions that will be answered
-What kind of environmental messaging works on twitter (doom and gloom, positive messaging etc) what type of communication strategy works well (science based audience etc)
+- What kind of environmental messaging works on twitter (doom and gloom, positive messaging etc)
+- Are the certain accounts on twitter that greener future should be working with
+- what type of communication strategy works well (science based audience etc)*